ScottFeichter/node-essentials-scott/assignments/assignment5-sqlintro.md

 When you have this running in sqlcommand, add the SQL statement to assignment5-sql.txt.

-Run the jest test until the first test completes.
+Run the tdd test until the first test completes.

 ### **Task 2: Understanding Subqueries**